History of St. George Church

 Fr.
 Abraham Zaine served for one year following the death of Fr.
 George Maloof and he was succeeded by Fr.
 Elias S. Hamaty.
 Fr.
 Elias guided the community through the building program and construction of the new church.
 Fr.
 Elias welcomed Metropolitan Germanos of Zahle to bless and lay the cornerstone of the new church in 1923.
 The following year, Metropolitan Germanos returned to consecrate St. George Orthodox Church of Boston.
 Under the guidance of Metropolitan Germanos, the parish was officially received into the Greek Orthodox Patriarchate of Antioch.
 With the growth of the first generation of Orthodox in Boston, Fr.
 Elias established youth organizations to help insure the future of the parish.
 In 1936 Archimandrite Anthony Bashir was appointed as the Patriarchal Vicar in America and consecrated Archbishop of New York and all North America.
 St. George of Boston came under his jurisdiction.

 Throughout the decades the parish continued to grow and prosper.
 By the late 1940's the parish had grown to over 550 families.
-During these parishionerscrucial years the parish was blessed with the expert leadership of several inspired priests including Fr.
+During these crucial years the parish was blessed with the expert leadership of several inspired priests including Fr.
 Stephen Upson and Fr.
 Nicholas Vansuch.
 In 1953 the community built and moved to a new church on James Street in the South End.
 In addition to a new and spacious sanctuary, the new complex included a church school, social hall and living quarters for the pastor.
 Fr.
 Ilyas Kurban served the parish from the mid 1950's to mid 60's when he was elected as Metropolitan of Tripoli and Al Koura in Lebanon.
 Metropolitan Anthony assigned Fr.
 George R. George to serve St. George Church following the election of Metropolitan Ilyas.
 Fr.
 George served here until 1977.
-Metropolitan Anthony died in Boston in 1966 and was succeeded by His Eminence Metropolitan Philip Saliba
+Metropolitan Anthony died in Boston in 1966 and was succeeded by His Eminence Metropolitan Philip Saliba.

 Over the next two decades the parish grew and expanded into the Boston suburbs.
 By the mid-1970, the demographic center of the community had shifted and it was time to consider relocating to the outlying area.
 The parish purchased the Arnold estate in West Roxbury in 1976 and construction of a new church complex began.
 In April 1979, Metropolitan Philip consecrated the present church.
 In the late twentieth century increased immigration from Lebanon added to the diversity and character of our community.